RitaAndAurora/ddrm-jfsebastian/MANUAL.md

    * macOS (10.14) / Live 10
    * windows 10 / Stand-alone
    * windows 10 / Bitwig Studio 3

+### 1.2 Release notes

+**Version 1.1**

+ * Improved labeling of some controls so A, D, S, R don't get confused in the plugin parameter list shown by plugin hosts.
+ * Corrected value shown of inverted controls in the performance section so these show 0.0 when set at the top and 10.0 when set at the bottom.
+ * Added VST2 compatibility.

 ## 2. Using J.F.
 Sebastian